bkimminich/it-security-lecture/slides/01-04-network_security.md

 ---

-# Exercise 4.4 (:pushpin:)
+# Exercise 4.4 (:handshake:)

 1. Read the BSides Perth 2018 presentation
    [What Your RF Signature Says About You](https://obvi.us/presentation/rf-sig/)
-2. Identify devices you own that could become a privacy risk
+2. Identify devices you own that could become a privacy risk (:pushpin:)
 3. Consider changing some habits to reduce this risk, e.g. by following the [All Privacy Suggestions](#all-privacy-suggestions)